-The nominees for election as independent directors of the Board of Directors on the Stockholder's Meeting which will be held on June 9, 2020 are as follows:
+The nominees for election of independent directors of the Board of Directors at the Stockholders' Meeting which will be held on June 9, 2020, are as follows:

-Nominee for Independent Director (a) Person/Group recommending nomination (b) Relation of (a) and (b)

-Jeronimo U. Kilayko Ramon S. Ang None

-Minita V. Chico-Nazario Ramon S. Ang None
+Nominee for Independent Citizenship Person/Group Relation of (a) Director recommending nomination and (b) (a) (b) Jeronimo U. Kilayko Filipino Ramon S. Ang None Minita V. Chico-Nazario Filipino Ramon S. Ang None

-In approving the nominations for independent directors, the Nomination and Hearing Committee took into consideration the guidelines on the nomination of independent directors prescribed in SRC Rule 38 and its implementing rules and regulations.
-The Nomination and Hearing Committee pre-screened the qualifications of the candidates and prepared a final list of the nominees.
-Under the company's by-laws, the conduct of election of independent directors shall be in accordance with the standard election procedures for regular directors as provided therein, however, specific slots for independent directors shall not be filled up by unqualified nominees and in case of failure of election for independent directors, a separate election shall be called to fill up the vacancy.
+In approving the nominations for the independent directors, the Nomination and Hearing Committee took into consideration the guidelines on the nomination of independent directors prescribed in SRC Rule 38 of the Revised Implementing Rules and Regulations of the Securities Regulation Code and other SEC issuances such as SEC Memorandum Circular No. 16, Series of 2002 and SEC Memorandum Circular No. 4, Series of 2017.

+The aforementioned directors were already pre-screened by the Nomination and Hearing Committee having been included in the final list of nominees for the past years and having served in previous terms as members of the Board of the Company.
+The Nomination and Hearing Committee shall convene for the approval of their nomination and endorsement for election in the forthcoming Annual Stockholders' Meeting.
+Under the Company's By-laws, the conduct of election of independent directors shall be in accordance with the standard election procedures for regular directors as provided therein; save that specific slots for independent directors shall not be filled up by unqualified nominees and in case of failure of election for independent directors, a separate election shall be called to fill up the vacancy.

 The incumbent independent directors have certified that they possess all the qualifications and none of the disqualifications provided for in the SRC.
-The Certifications of the incumbent directors submitted to the SEC are attached hereto as Annex "F" and Annex "G".
+The Certification of the incumbent directors submitted to the SEC is attached hereto as Annex "B-1" and Annex "B-2".